damianhakert/damianhakert.github.io/source/handbook/general_onboarding.md

 1. Write and quit = :wq

-### Need to install Ruby Manager and Ruby to create a blog post
+### Install Ruby Manager and Ruby to create a blog post

 * Install Ruby Manager